This delicious Chantilly Cake with Raspberry Mousse recipe has three vanilla layers and a creamy mousse filling.

 Here’s a list of the kitchen tools that will come in handy for this Chantilly Cake with Raspberry Mousse Recipe.

 I do love my Kitchenaid!
 I’ve had it for nearly 25 years.
-Mine is white, but this beautiful cherry red seems like a perfect color for today’s Chantilly cake with fresh berries post! 😍 Find it HERE
+Mine is white, but this beautiful cherry red seems like a perfect color for today’s Chantilly cake with fresh berries post! 😍 Find the Kitchenmaid here. (affiliate link)

-Here’s a smaller mixing option, with the same great brand name and gorgeous color selections!
-Find it HERE
+Here’s a smaller mixing option with the same great brand name and gorgeous color selections!
+Find the hand mixer here (affiliate link)

 Round Cake Pans

 These pans are recommended by professionals.
 They will last forever and not disappoint!
-Find them HERE
+Find the baking pans here. (affiliate link)

 Cake Circles Boards